Capitol Grounds

 Most modern sources say that the ball field was bounded by C Street NE (north); Delaware Avenue NE (west): B Street (now Constitution Avenue) NE (south); and First Street NE (east); just northeast of the Capitol building.

 Contemporary newspaper advertisements (see below) give the location as "New Jersey Avenue and C Street", which would put the small ballpark slightly northwest of the Capitol rather than northeast.
-Local papers also give the location as "adjoining the Baltimore and Ohio depot",[Washington National Republican, April 2, 1884, p.5] which old maps place on the block bounded by North Capitol, New Jersey Avenue NW, C Street NW and D Street NW (see external link).
+Local papers also give the location as "adjoining the Baltimore and Ohio depot", which old maps place on the block bounded by North Capitol, New Jersey Avenue NW, C Street NW and D Street NW (see external link).

 The ball club was able to finish its season despite a mediocre record, but the Union Association folded after the season ended.
 The club joined the minor Eastern League for the 1885 season.
 The club regrouped as a new entry to the National League in 1886, and moved a few blocks north to the larger Capitol Park (II).